daspurba/daspurba.github.io/_pages/about.md

 ------
 My research interests lie in the fields of stochastic analysis and its applications to mathematical finance.
 In particular:

-Pathwise methods in stochastic analysis: Föllmer-Itô calculus,  'roughness' of functions.
+Pathwise methods in stochastic analysis: Föllmer-Itô calculus, Functional Itô calculus, Characterising/measuring 'roughness', Invariance of 'rough' integrals.

-Roughness in finance: Rough volatility, Microstructure noise.
+Roughness in finance: Rough volatility, Microstructure noise, data-driven model discovery, Stochastic symbolic regression.

 ---
 ## Collaborators (alphabetical order by last name)